Frequently Asked Questions

 The UCLA TFT student services office can answer any questions regarding admission into the School.
 All questions can be sent by email to firstname.lastname@example.org.
 You should receive a response no later than two business days after receipt of your email.

-New Directing Scholarships for the M.F.A. in Directing/Production The new scholarship for the M.F.A. in Directing/Production supports graduate film directing students who give voice to the unique perspective of Arab women.Learn more
+The Scholarship for the M.F.A.
+Degree Program in Directing The Scholarship for the M.F.A.
+Degree Program in Directing supports graduate film directing students who give voice to the unique perspective of Arab women.Learn more

 About The M.F.A.
-Degree Program in Directing/Production The UCLA TFT M.F.A. degree program in Directing/Production is a four-year graduate program designed to develop artists in film, television and digital media.Learn more
+Degree Program in Directing The UCLA TFT M.F.A.
+Degree Program in Directing is a four-year graduate program designed to develop artists in film, television and digital media.Learn more